kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/storyboard/README.md

 ### 2. Story:

-After simulation starts,student will see code.Student will start execution, while executing it shows message to user about every statement. when scanf statement executes,user will input a number.It is stored in variable "num".
-To Find sum of digits of the number while loop is executed, in loop to get last digit,modulo division to the number by 10 i.e. lastDigit = num % 10 will be executed and same will be added to the sum i.e. sum = sum + lastDigit will be executed.
+After simulation starts,student will see code.
+Student will start execution, while executing it shows message to user about every statement. when scanf statement executes,user will input a number.It is stored in variable "num".
+To Find sum of digits of the number while loop is executed, in loop to get last digit,modulo division to the number by 10 i.e. lastDigit = num % 10 will be executed and same will be added to the sum i.e. sum = sum + lastDigit statement will be executed.
 To get remaining number it will be divided by 10 i.e. num = num / 10.
 These steps will be repeated till number becomes 0.
 Finally program will be left with the sum of digits in variable "sum".